-Come prepared to read about 5 minutes.
+Come prepared to read no more than 5 minutes.
 Any genre, any style welcome.
-Put your name into the hat and 10 readers will be selected by random draw.
+Put your name into the hat and 10-12 readers will be selected by random draw.

 Grab a glass of wine (or other beverage), a pen and paper and join us one Friday night per month.

-Once each month, spend two hours with kindred spirits, a glass of wine, a pen and paper.
-There will be nightly themes and you will be given prompts to focus your writing but disregard them if you choose and create something unique.
+Spend two hours with kindred spirits, a glass of wine, a pen and paper.
+Nightly themes with prompts, or work on your own project.
 Release your inhibitions, step out of your comfort zone, put a few words together, create evocative images and astonishing characters.
-Write something new or hone a current project with support.

-Guidance is available but this is not a course; there will be no lessons.
-Only prompts focused on the theme.
-The purpose is to help you loosen your shackles a little to unleash you inner awesome author.
-Write, drink, nibble, share, laugh, play and have some fun creating.
+Guidance is available if needed, but this is not a course; there will be no lessons.
+Only prompts based on the themes.
+The purpose is to help you loosen your shackles, unleash your inner awesome author.
+Write.
+Drink.
+Nibble.
+Share.
+Laugh.
+Play.
+Create.

 All snacks and beverages provided.
-You only need to bring pen and paper.
-Everyone welcome!
+You only need to bring a pen and paper or your laptop.

 Registration is required.
 Please visit the courses page to register.